abinit/abinit/INSTALL_CentOS.md

 make -j 4
 ```

-where '-j 4' means that 4 cores are used to compile but you can use more.
+where `-j 4` means that 4 cores are used to compile.
+Adjust this value according to number of
+physical cores available on your machine.

 To run the test suite, issue: